EmbarcaTech-2025/tarefa-freertos-2-compile-conquer/README.md

 ---

-# FreeRTOS Audio-Reactive LED System
+# FreeRTOS Audio-Reactive LED Project

 This project develops an embedded real-time audio visualization system using the BitDogLab board, programmed with FreeRTOS in C language on VSCode.
 The system implements a **three-task pipeline architecture** that captures, processes, and visualizes audio data in real-time: